 “An iconic Tasmanian bar and restaurant rich in tradition and infamy since 1829.”
 The Whaler

-You’ll encounter a stuffed tarantula in the new/used books shop creatively called Cracked & Spineless, in Imperial Arcade.
-The spider, visible upon entry, stopped me in my tracks and I couldn’t go in any further, being arachnophobic and all.
+A niche Hobart thing to do is visit the new/used books shop creatively called Cracked & Spineless, in Imperial Arcade.
+However, a word of warning – you’ll encounter a stuffed tarantula.
+The blood-chilling spider, visible upon entry, stopped me in my tracks and I couldn’t go in any further, being arachnophobic and all.
 I know it’s dead, but that makes no difference.

-The owner of Cracked & Spineless told me that he only sells “cool stuff” (i.e. definitely NOT books on spiritual/metaphysical/self-help topics).
-Visit here for old books that are hilarious in today’s context.
+By the way, the owner of Cracked & Spineless told me that he only sells “cool stuff” (i.e. definitely NOT books on spiritual/metaphysical/self-help topics).
+But, you can visit here for old books that are hilarious in today’s context.
 For example, a book entitled “Be Bold with Bananas” (cook book, if you’re wondering).
-You’ll also find legendary classics, odd ball and novelty new books, and pretty much books on anything that captures the imagination (but, again, definitely NOT spiritual/self-help stuff!)
+You’ll also find legendary classics, odd ball and new novelty books, and pretty much books on anything that captures the imagination (but, again, definitely NOT of the spiritual realm or self-help stuff!)

-Oyster, Abalone & Ginger Beer Tours, 1388 Tasman Highway, Cambridge
+take an Oyster, Abalone & Ginger Beer Tour, 1388 Tasman Highway, Cambridge

 Barilla Bay Restaurant, which is also an oyster farm, is located about 18km from Hobart.
-It’s a great little drive if you feel like an easy venture out of Hobart for a bit.
-You travel about 19 mins by car/taxi or 49 mins by bus along the Tasman Highway, over the Derwent River (which is lovely) to Cambridge.
+Therefore, it’s a great little drive if you feel like an easy venture out of town for a bit.
+You’ll travel about 19 mins by car/taxi or 49 mins by bus along the Tasman Highway, over the Derwent River (which is lovely) to Cambridge.

-You need to ring (03) 62 48 54 58 first to pre-book a public one hour Oyster, Abalone and Ginger beer tour.
-We arrived too late for a tour, so went upstairs to the restaurant overlooking the bay and enjoyed a cocktail before getting stuck into the oysters!
+You’ll need to ring (03) 62 48 54 58 first to pre-book a public one hour Oyster, Abalone and Ginger beer tour.
+Unfortunately, we arrived too late for a tour, so went upstairs to the restaurant overlooking the bay and enjoyed a cocktail before getting stuck into the oysters!

 We loved the food!
-The dishes were fresh, vibrant, and hearty, delighting the senses.
-Plus, they were generous – not morsels of meat swimming in a sea of sauce, which we experience a lot in Melbourne.
-Also, the service was great and authentic (a somewhat regal older gentleman of Indian appearance in a turban served us).
+Not only were the dishes fresh, vibrant and hearty, delighting the senses, but they were generous – not morsels of meat swimming in a sea of sauce, which we experience a lot in Melbourne.
+Also, the service was great and authentic (a regal older gentleman of Indian appearance in a turban served us).

 We hope Cinnamon Indian Gourmet keeps up the standard.
 If so, we highly recommend dining there.